 Mr. Leslie H. Wexner serves as Chairman of the Board and Chief Executive Officer ("CEO") of the Company.
-Mr. Wexner is the founder of the Company and has served as its Chairman and/or Chief Executive Officer for over fifty years.
+Mr. Wexner is the founder of the Company.
 Mr. Wexner (through his personal and beneficial holdings) is also the Company's largest stockholder.
 The Board believes that Mr. Wexner's experience and expertise in the Company's business and operations is unrivaled and that he is uniquely qualified to lead the Company.
 Accordingly, the Company believes that Mr. Wexner's service as both Chairman of the Board and Chief Executive Officer is a significant benefit to the Company and provides more effective leadership than could be achieved in another leadership structure.